How to Get Your Tennessee

 The Alternative Pathway

-If you already hold a bachelor’s degree in a field other than education, you can start teaching with a Practitioner License while you complete your Educator Preparation Program (EPP).
+If you already hold a bachelor’s degree in a field other than education, you could start teaching with a Temporary or Practitioner License while you complete your EPP.
+Moreland University’s TEACH-NOW Teacher Preparation Certificate Program can be completed in as little as 9 months.

 • Fully accredited